mailto:email@example.comMore on transportation energy by David Lawyer

 Note that if we accept the 7.25 figure (no hydro) and assume that 1/3 of the energy was generated by hydro-electric power (the estimate for central power stations see the next subsection), then the result is 4.8 lb-coal/kwh.
 So using 6.0 implies that the use of hydro power by the electric railways was less than average.
 But this seems logical since the primary business of electric railroads was not to generate electricity.
 So they likely were less likely to develop hydro resources than those whose only business was to generate and sell electricity.
 Industrial users that needed cheap electricity would be expected to locate where cheap hydro-power was plentiful but electric railroads had to locate where people needed transportation.

 Another dilemma is this.
 Is it fair to count hydro so as to increase the energy-efficiency statistic?
 One could ask: How much coal would have been saved had there been no electric railways?
 Good sources of hydro power are limited and thus the existence of the electric railway doesn't stimulate the development of hydro power by all that much.
-If the electric railways hadn't existed, then there would have likely been a higher percentage of electricity generated by hydro.
+If the electric railways hadn't existed, then due to less demand for electricity there would have likely been a higher percentage of electricity generated by hydro.
 Thus would have resulted in a savings in coal well beyond that saved by electric railways not consuming coal via electric power.
 In the short run, if an electric railway decreases it's load, then the reduction in generation will come entirely from coal power, since hydro generation is almost free (once it's in place).
 There's no clear answer to this dilemma but the estimate of 6.0 lb-coal/kwh does take hydro into account (although perhaps not fully as explained above).

 For the efficiencies of electric power generation (given in terms of energy-intensity and called a "heat rate") see Historical Statistics of the United States, Colonial Times to 1970, by the U.S. Bureau of the Census, Washington DC, 1975.
 Table S 95-107.
 This only goes back to 1920 and fails to show the heat rate for 1920-1924, but this may be estimated from other data in this table.
 Coal was the dominant fuel in the 1920s and the pounds(coal)/kwh is shown for 1920 onward.